 BAY AND BASIN NURSES

 Katrina is also a nurse at the Bay and Basin Animal Hospital.
 She began with the practice in mid 2018, leaving a retail position to come and work with animals.
-Katrina is no stranger to animals though, having a Border Collie and horses at home.
-During her spare time and weekends, Katrina enters obedience and agility competitions with her dog and does camp drafting with her horses.
+Katrina is no stranger to animals though, having dogs and horses at home, and with them, entering various competitions.
+In mid 2020, Katrina had a baby girl, and will be returning to work in part-time capacity in mid 2021.